okawali/Seityan/README.md

 ## Robot services

-It using zhima(知麻) robot to translate the chinese sentences to the intent codes, with a hand writing execution engine.
+It uses zhima(知麻) robot to translate the chinese sentences to the intent codes.
+With a hand writing execution engine, it can execute the instructions of user which it understood.
 It also use xunfei(讯飞) engine to achieve speech recognition and synthesis.

 ## Build from source